cue-lang/cue/doc/ref/spec.md

 PackageName    = identifier .
 ```

-The PackageName must not be the blank identifier.
+The PackageName must not be the blank identifier or a definition identifier.

 ```
 package math